foreveremain/2024/biovis_challenge.md

 talk presentations during the Bio+MedVis Challenge session within the [IEEE VIS 2023](https://ieeevis.org/year/2023/welcome) conference and also will be presented as posters.

+## Evaluation of Submissions
+All submissions will be thoroughly reviewed by at least two reviewers, coming from the challenge chairs and members of the ProCan team.
+All accepted submissions will be published in the conference proceedings.

 ## Questions?

 Please feel free to ask questions on our Slack channel if you need more